-My name is Ethan James Petty and Gnarled Scar Manipulations is the label I use for my weirdo indie games.
+My name is Ethan James Petty and Gnarled Scar is the label I use for my weirdo indie games.
 While I have many people helping me out along the way with specific tasks, I am the primary writer, artist, designer, scripter, grumbling voice actor, and sound designer for the games you will find here.

 The first game released under Gnarled Scar was The Knobbly Crook, a ridiculous point-and-click adventure set in a surreal world where rock, paper, and scissors make up the primary physics of the land.
 It’s a full-length, fully voiced freeware game and it has always been free.